neuvector/docs/user/pages/06.scanning/03.build/05.gitlab/docs.md

 ### Scan for Vulnerabilities during Gitlab Build Pipeline

 NeuVector can be configured to scan for vulnerabilities triggered in the Gitlab build pipeline.
+There is a (Gitlab plug-in here)[https://gitlab.com/neuvector/gitlab-plugin] which can be configured and used.
+Please follow the instructions on the gitlab site for using the plugin.

-Currently, the scan requires use of the NeuVector REST API and configuring the provided script below to access the controller.
+The scan can also use the NeuVector REST API by configuring the provided script below to access the controller.

 In addition, make sure there is a NeuVector scanner container deployed and configured to connect to the Allinone or Controller.
 In 4.0 and later, the neuvector/scanner container must be deployed separate from the allinone or controller.